liushb9/liushb9.github.io/_pages/about.md

 About me
 ======
 Hi there👋,I'm Shengbang Liu🧑‍🚀, an undergraduate student in the School of [Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/)🎓.
 I am currently interning at the [HMI Lab](https://pku-hmi-lab.github.io/HMI-Web/research.html) and Simple Robots, supervised by Prof. [Shanghang Zhang](https://www.shanghangzhang.com/).
 During my undergraduate studies, I am also fortunate to be mentored by Prof. [Weishi Zheng](https://www.isee-ai.cn/~zhwshi/) in the [Intelligence Science and System Lab (iSEE)](https://isee-ai.cn/#/home)🌟.
-My research interests mainly include robotic manipulation 🤖 and multimodal large models🌅.
+My research interests mainly include Embodied AI🤖,Multimodal Large Models🧠 and Computer Vision👀.
+My passion lies in the exploring🤩, the creating💡, and the exhilarating feeling of what's next🚀!

 Publication
 ======